manish364/mcp/samples/README.md

 ## Available Samples

+### HealthImaging MCP Server Examples

+Comprehensive examples demonstrating all 39 tools provided by the AWS HealthImaging MCP Server, including 21 standard AWS API operations and 18 advanced DICOM operations.
+Covers medical imaging workflows, supports compliance with "right to be forgotten/right to erasure" GDPR objectives, bulk operations, and clinical data analysis.
+Code can be found in the [healthimaging-mcp-server-examples](https://github.com/awslabs/mcp/tree/main/samples/healthimaging-mcp-server-examples) folder.

 ### MCP Integration with KB

 A client that integrates with the Amazon Bedrock Knowledge Base MCP server.
 Code can be found in the [mcp-integration-with-kb](https://github.com/awslabs/mcp/tree/main/samples/mcp-integration-with-kb) folder.